rapidsai/cudf/docs/dask_cudf/source/best_practices.rst

 * `Use UCX <https://docs.rapids.ai/api/dask-cuda/nightly/examples/ucx/>`__ if communication is a bottleneck.

 .. note::
-  UCX enables Dask-CUDA workers to communicate with high-performance tansport technologies like `NVLink <https://www.nvidia.com/en-us/data-center/nvlink/>`__ and Infiniband.
+  UCX enables Dask-CUDA workers to communicate using high-performance tansport technologies like `NVLink <https://www.nvidia.com/en-us/data-center/nvlink/>`__ and Infiniband.
 Without UCX, inter-process communication will rely on TCP sockets.